richchapler/AzureSolutionsDocumentation/docs/Data_Governance_PurviewAlationBridge.md

 * "We want to get Azure resource metadata into Alation without manual effort"

 ## Proposed Solution
-* Use Purview to gather metadata about our Azure Data Explorer
+* Use Purview to gather metadata from Data Explorer
-* Use Logic App to bridge the data into Alation for a consolidated view of all data assets
+* Use Logic App to bridge metadata into Alation

 ## Prerequisites
 The proposed solution requires: